codedefective/cart_app/README.md

 Default User's password: `123456`

+#Warning

+This is a test application.
+The data in the .app will be restored every time the container is opened!

 ## Features
 - When you log in you will be able to see a number of products